 The Blue Mountains is a good choice if you want to get away from the hustle and bustle of the city.
 You will see magnificent scenery, hidden waterfalls, options for detours, long set of stairs and panoramic view and more.
 If you go through the guided tour – there should be an option to meet Australian Ancestors aka Aboriginals who will showcase their history and tradition in a special dance!

 You are spoiled for choice in Blue mountain as it offers many walks and hikes.
 For example: if you are taking the train and getting off at Katoomba station.
 You can do The ‘classic’ walk at Scenic World, walk along the cliff top to Echo Point & 3 Sisters – down Giant Stairway – right through rainforest valley – up the scenic railway.
-Remember to be careful on the Giant Stairway!
+Remember to be careful with the Giant Stairway!

 If you get off on Leura, you can do Sublime Point Lookout, Leura Cascades /Leura Forest/Fern Bower Circuit and many others.
 I suggest picking one walk for the day and do that.
 Most paths are interconnecting with numerous descent ascent points too so, a map is handy!